On spectral inclusion and mapping theorems for scalar type spectral operators and semigroups: Abstract

 \section{Abstract}

-We prove a \textit{weak spectral mapping theorem} for scalar type spectral operators and apply it to extend a \textit{weak spectral mapping theorem} and a \textit{generalized Lyapunov stability theorem}, known to hold for the $C_0$-semigroups of normal operators on complex Hilbert spaces, to the more general case of $C_0$-semigroups of scalar type spectral operators on complex Banach spaces.
-For such semigroups, we also reveal finer spectral structure, obtain exponential estimates, and establish an analogue of the \textit{Gearhart-Pr\"uss-Greiner characterization} of the uniform exponential stability for $C_0$-semigroups on complex Hilbert spaces.
+We establish spectral inclusion and mapping theorems for scalar type spectral operators, generalizing their counterparts for normal operators.
+Thereby, we extend a precise weak spectral mapping theorem, known to hold for $C_0$-semigroups of normal operators on complex Hilbert spaces, to the more general case of $C_0$-semigroups of scalar type spectral operators on complex Banach spaces.
+The finer spectrum structure is given itemized consideration.

 \epigraph{\textit{I believe that mathematical reality lies outside us, that our function is to discover or observe it, and that the theorems which we prove, and which we describe grandiloquently as our ``creations," are simply the notes of our observations.}}{G.H.
 Hardy}